sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 .. ----------------------------------------------------------------------------

 When starting with a blank spreadsheet and typing values in the variable type will change automatically depending on the data you enter.
-This is a good way to get a feel for which variable types go with which sorts of data.
+This isa good way to get a feel for which variable types go with which sorts of data.
 Similarly, when opening a data file jamovi will try and guess the variable type from the data in each column.
 In both cases this automatic approach may not be correct, and it may be necessary to manually specify the variable type with the variable editor.

-The variable editor can be opened by selecting ``Setup`` from the data tab or by double-clicking on the variable column header.
-The variable editor allows you to change the name of the variable and, for data variables, the variable type, the order of the levels, and the label displayed for each level.
-Changes can be applied by clicking the “tick” to the top right.
+The variable editor can be opened by selecting ``Setup`` from the ``Data`` ribbon or by double-clicking on the variable column header.
+The variable editor allows you to change the name of the variable and, for data variables, the measure type, the order of the value levels, and the label displayed for each level.
 The variable editor can be dismissed by clicking ``↑``.

 New variables can be inserted or appended to the data set using the ``Add`` button from the ``Data`` tab.
 The ``Add`` button also allows the addition